Thursday, 31 July 2025

 28 Weeks Later (Juan Carlos Fresnadillo, 2007)

 Horror franchises where the first part had something new to offer are more unkillable than zombies, so more zombies is what we get.
 The US military has taken over Britain, presuming that the rage virus has finally been eradicated, except of course there'd be no film without it.
 Cue large chunks of London being laid to waste and mass slaughter of innocents, so the real enemy is actually 'shoot first' American foreign policy, which funnily enough makes more sense now than it did when the film was released in 2007.
 The gruesome action is, of course, relentless, so chaotically shot that anything could be happening for all you know, and there's virtually no attention paid to the geography of the city, location scouting apparently having been done by a particularly clueless American tourist with a checklist of landmarks.
-It is still a riveting ride, but that's the basic minimum you could expect, and it depressingly closes on a final shot promising a worldwide continuation of the menace, and therefore a sequel.
+It is still a riveting ride, but that's the basic minimum you could expect, and it depressingly closes on a final shot promising a worldwide continuation of the menace, and therefore another sequel.

 4/10